BetterDiscord/docs/docs/themes/publishing/guidelines.md

    - e.g. hiding potentially important actions, unreadable text contrast, use of harmful animations, and flashing text.
 1. Do not target a specific user or group of users in a negative way (do not attempt to "ban" people).
 1. Do not encourage users to further violate Discord's [Terms of Service](https://discord.com/terms), or promote content from outside of the official repository.
-1. Try to maintain support for Discord's accessability features.
+1. Try to maintain support for Discord's accessibility features.
 1. Maintain performance on modern hardware.
-   - This can be done by limiting the use of intensive animations, filters and effects.
+   - This can be done by limiting the use of intensive animations, filters, and effects.

 ## Code
 1. Your theme's codebase must be made and written primarily by you.
    - You may not submit an automatically-generated theme, a customized version of someone else's theme, or a codebase written by someone other than you.
 1. Only import code from trusted services.
-(Github, Gitlab, Google Fonts, etc...)
+(GitHub, GitLab, Google Fonts, etc...)
 1. Do not abuse remote resources to gather user information, use untrusted content, or circumvent security permissions.
 1. You may reverse-engineer or use other people's code, provided you have proper permission and your theme's core design does not rely on third-party code.
 1. Minimize usage of language-specific selectors (e.g. `aria-label` attributes).